- About Mobius

 What resources does Mobius offer to mentors?

 Mobius works with various partners in the community to find and share opportunities for mentors and mentees, most notably through the Mentor Discount Card program.
-Mobius’ Mentor Discount Card currently allows mentors and mentees in Chittenden County to receive discounts at 41 local businesses, including movie theatres, restaurants, and sporting venues.
-In 2014, Mobius plans to expand this program into a statewide resource for mentors throughout Vermont.
+Mobius’ Mentor Discount Card currently allows mentors and mentees throughout the state to receive discounts at more than 50 local businesses, including movie theatres, restaurants, and sporting venues.

 Mobius also helps mentors connect with activities and events throughout the state through our online mailing list and social media channels.

-Want to stay connected with the statewide mentoring movement?
-Visit our Sign-Up Page.
+Want to stay connected with the statewide mentoring community?
+Visit our Sign-Up Page to join our online mailing list and receive Vermont’s Mentoring Newsletter.

-For more information, please feel free to email us at firstname.lastname@example.org.
+For more information, please feel free to email us at [email protected].
 Please pass on what you’ve learned to someone else who might be interested in learning more about what we do here at Mobius.
-Help keep the movement going.
+Help us continue to expand the reach of mentoring in Vermont!